This post may contain affiliate links. Read the full disclosure here.

 1. Bicep Curl Kisses

 Pick your baby up underneath their armpits.
 Hold them out with your elbows at a 90-degree angle.
 Then, pull them up and give them a kiss.
 Return to the beginning position and repeat!

 2. Crab Dips

-Sit down, place your feet in front of you flat on the ground and hip distance apart.
+Sit down, place your feet in front of you flat on the ground, and hip-distance apart.
 Place your baby on your lower stomach straddling your hips.
 Put your arms behind you with your fingers facing your feet.
 Pick your hips up off the ground.
-Then, with your hips still in the air, blend your elbows.
+Then, with your hips still in the air, bend your elbows.
 Return to the beginning poison and repeat!